Sylhet: Sports

-The Bangladesh Premier League franchise Sylhet Strikers are based in Sylhet International Cricket Stadium (M.A.G.
+The Bangladesh Premier League franchise Sylhet Titans are based in Sylhet International Cricket Stadium (M.A.G.
 Osmani Stadium), which was built in 2007 and has a capacity of 18,500 spectators.
 The Sylhet International Cricket Stadium was renovated in 2013 specifically to host matches for the 2014 ICC World Twenty20.
 It is situated near lush green tea gardens on the city fringe.
 In the National Cricket League, Sylhet Division has not won any titles but did win in the One-Day Cricket League during the 2001–02 season.
 Notable players from Sylhet who have played for the Bangladesh national cricket team include Rajin Saleh, Enamul Haque Jr, Tapash Baisya, and Alok Kapali.
 Chess player Rani Hamid was awarded the FIDE Women's International Master (WIM) title in 1985, while her son Kaiser Hamid was the captain of the Bangladesh national football team in the early 90s.